European patent application

 You can submit your application electronically directly to the European Patent Office (EPO).
 You will then receive a discount on the application fee and will immediately receive acknowledgement that the application has been filed.

 The application will be processed centrally by the EPO, which will grant a European patent effective in the countries designated in the application.
+You must take the initiative yourself to validate the patent in the countries in which you want the patent to apply.
+You then pay a validation fee and annual fees to each country.
+Read more about validating a European patent

 You can also file an application for a European patent at the national patent office in one of the member states, including the Norwegian Industrial Property Office.
 The national authority will then forward the application to the EPO, which will perform the formal checks.
 The EPO will decide whether this date becomes the filing date during the formal checks.
 The Norwegian Industrial Property Office therefore does not take any responsibility if the date of receipt does not fulfil the requirements for filing date.